 Chefs Guilherme and Caroline prepare imaginative food with love and flair.
 They keep the evening on schedule while providing an intimate dining experience with a good-humored focus on tasty bites, plated before the diners’ eyes.
 Their aim is to create meals that enliven the palates of their guests, stimulate conversation, and bring joy to a shared table.

 After enjoying canapes and cocktails at the bar, we gathered around a table set for six and passed a bowl of focaccia scented with rosemary.
 We dipped the bread, still warm from the oven, in little bowls of spicy Portuguese olive oil.
 Then it was on to five more lip-smacking courses, each with its own story to tell.
 Our evening at Preamar was filled with memorable food and lively conversation!

 After four hours that seemed to fly as we talked and exclaimed our way through one delicious dish after another, we finished off the evening with cups of tea and petit fours of dark chocolate truffles and acerola squares.
 Caramel gave the truffles a delightful silkiness and pliability and hazelnut bits lent a crunch.
 The acerola bites provided a complementary and not-overly-sweet note to end a fine meal.

-Almost at the stroke of midnight, we said our farewells to new friends.
+Almost at the stroke of midnight our Preamar Supper Club experience was over and we said our farewells.
 It was time to call a taxi–not a bus!–for the short trip home.

-- A vegetarian menu gets equal billing with the standard one featuring fish and meat, and the chefs cater for dietary restrictions, e.g., gluten-free preparations.
+- The chefs cater for dietary restrictions, e.g., gluten-free preparations.